letsencrypt/acme-spec/draft-barnes-acme.md

   * the path field is the path provided in the response.
 2. Verify that the resulting URI is well-formed.
 3. Dereference the URI using an HTTP or HTTPS GET request.
 If using HTTPS, the ACME server MUST ignore the certificate provided by the HTTPS server.
-4. Verify that the Content-Type header of the response is either absent, or has one of the values "application/jose" or "application/jose+json"
+4. Verify that the Content-Type header of the response is either absent, or has the value "application/jose+json"
 5. Verify that the body of the response is a valid JWS of the type indicated by the Content-Type header (if present), signed with the client's account key
 6. Verify that the payload of the JWS meets the following criteria:
   * It is a valid JSON dictionary